rita-barbosa/LAPR4-2324/docs/sb_us_1001/readme.md

 > In this case, an instance of NewEntityUserRegisteredEvent is used to inform the specific WatchDog,
 > which then invokes the AddClientUserOnNewEntityRegisteredController for the registration of the ClientUser.
 >
-> Finally, this responsibility pattern was implemented within the service, as we required registration of entities in
+> Finally, this responsibility pattern was implemented within the service, as we required registration of customers in
 > the bootstrap.
 To maintain consistency in the creation process, we used the EventPublisher within the service to
 > ensure that both the customer and its user were created, thus preserving the system's valid state.